StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 All submissions are due by the end of the class period.
-Inactive students will not receive any credit for these quizzes unless they have scheduled a time to meet with the instructor to discuss their status.
+Inactive students will not receive any credit for these quizzes unless they have previously scheduled a time to meet with the instructor to discuss their status.

 Quizzes are randomized and personalized for each student based upon the most recent